-In the Haket, the amount of hashes produced is a direct ratio of the number of hashes required.
+In the Haket, the amount of Hakets produced is a direct ratio of the number of hashes required.
 In that sense, the Haket is a rational cryptocurrency.

 The coding part of the Haket, the artists explained, is dramatically simple because the bitcoin algorithm already gives you an approximation of the computing power used: it’s called the difficulty.
 The amount of Bitcoins created when a block is mined is the block reward.
-The block reward in the Haket model mirrors the difficulty, which is the opposite of what the Bitcoin algorithm does.
+The block reward in the Haket model mirrors the difficulty, which is different to how the Bitcoin algorithm works.
 By driving the block reward directly from the amount of work being done, the Haket will act like other commodities.
 If more miners enter the system, they will create more supply which will bring the price down and the market will regulate the price like it regulates the price of any commodity on the market.
 Again, this is what makes Haket a “rational” cryptocurrency, because its value is always a “ratio” of the amount of work that goes in to it.

 Telekommunisten is not a fintech startup and they have no intention to operate a currency network.
 The Haket is an art project that attempts to illustrate how a cryptocurrency tied to material conditions would work and how it could offer a solution to the problem of the volatility of the price.
 They are also working on a Haket version for Ehtereum.
 The principles are the same: forking Ethereum and removing arbitrary distortions.